 The Scholarship Committee

-- The acceptance of a Scholarship carries with it no obligations to Pella Corporation other than the obligation of the student to observe the rules of the Scholarship Program.
+- The acceptance of a scholarship carries with it no obligations to Pella Corporation other than the obligation of the student to observe the rules of the Scholarship Program.

-- Each winner through this program must enter school by the fall of the award year and must continue without interruption except for usual vacation periods, illness, active duty military training, or other cause approved by the Pella Rolscreen Foundation Executive Director.
+- Each recipient through this program must enter school by the fall of the award year and must continue without interruption except for usual vacation periods, illness, active duty military training, or other cause approved by the Pella Rolscreen Foundation Executive Director.

-- Winners must complete their course of study in the normal prescribed time required to obtain a degree, earning as a full-time student the normal number of hours, quality grades, and credit points contemplated under the academic program.
+- Recipients must complete their course of study in the normal prescribed time required to obtain a degree, earning as a full-time student the normal number of hours, quality grades, and credit points contemplated under the academic program.

 Revocation of Scholarship

-- A Scholarship will not be revoked because a parent or guardian ceases to be an employee of Pella Corporation or one of its wholly owned subsidiaries.
+- A scholarship will not be revoked because a parent or guardian ceases to be an employee of Pella Corporation or one of its wholly owned subsidiaries.

 - If the amounts received as part of this scholarship program are not used in furtherance of the education of the recipient, the awards extended shall be repaid by the individual to the source of the Scholarship.